 Indicator e) Two Virginia DOC policies address the requirements of this indicator.
 OP 720.2 and OP 445.4 require that Transgender individuals will not be strip-searched to determine their genital status.
-The policy requires that if unknown the determination is made through interviews with the inmate or as part of a physical exam conducted by a medical practitioner.
+The policy requires that, if unknown, the determination be made through interviews with the inmate or as part of a physical exam conducted by a medical practitioner.
 "If a transgender or intersex offender's genital status is unknown, a physical examination will not be conducted for the sole purpose of determining their genital status.
-This information may be determined during an interview, by reviewing medical records, or if, necessary, by learning this information as part of a broader medical examination conducted in private".
+This information may be determined during an interview, by reviewing medical records, or if necessary, by learning this information as part of a broader medical examination conducted in private".
 The transgender inmates spoke to denied perceiving any strip search as having been done to determine genital status.
 Random staff interviews confirm the training on searches included the use of the back or edge of the hand when completing a cross-gender pat search.
-They were able to describe the search process including respectful communication and awareness of potential trauma histories.
-Since the Pocahontas State Correctional Center is not normally an entry point into the VADOC system gender of Inmates would be known Transgender inmates confirmed they are allowed to request the gender of the staff completing pat/frisk and strip searches.
+They were able to describe the search process, including respectful communication and awareness of potential trauma histories.
+Since the St. Brides Correctional Center is not normally an entry point into the VADOC system, the gender of Inmates would be known.
+Transgender inmates confirmed they are allowed to request the gender of the staff by completing pat/frisk and strip searches.
+The Transgender inmates did not feel their searches were done to determine genital status.

 The Auditor confirmed through the interview process that staff had been appropriately trained to conduct cross-gender searches, respectful searches of transgender individuals, and make opposite-gender announcements when entering Inmate living units.
 Inmate interviews confirmed the ability to shower, change clothing, and use the restroom without the nonmedical staff of the opposite gender seeing them do so.
-The Auditor reviewed the agency's policies and procedures, and training documents, made observations during the tour, and interviewed staff and inmates in determining compliance with this standard.
-The Auditor also was able to speak with and review a transgender individual's records to confirm the process for individualized determination of search preferences The Auditor also reviewed the records of other transgender individuals who were housed in the facility in the past year.
-Finally, the Auditor considered the modifications to the shower stalls, completed within days of the tour, to be indicative of the leadership's efforts to comply with standard expectations.
+The auditor reviewed the agency's policies, procedures, and training documents, made observations during the tour, and interviewed staff and inmates to determine compliance with this standard.
+The auditor also spoke with and reviewed a transgender individual's records to confirm the process for individualized determination of search preferences.
+The auditor also reviewed the records of transgender individuals who were housed in the facility in the past year.
+Finally, the Auditor considered the modifications to the shower area entrance point to eliminate incidental viewing by female staff completed within days of the tour to be indicative of the leadership's efforts to comply with standard expectations.

 115.16 Inmates with disabilities and inmates who are limited English proficient Auditor Overall Determination: Meets Standard Auditor Discussion Policies and written/electronic documentation reviewed.
-Pocahontas State Correctional Center Pre-Audit Questionnaire Policy - 038.3 Prison Rape Elimination Act (PREA) PREA Brochure in English and Spanish Interpretive Service Contracts (Propio and Purple) Comprehensive Education Video PREA info in Braille
+St. Brides Correctional Center Pre-Audit Questionnaire Policy - 038.3 Prison Rape Elimination Act (PREA) PREA Brochure in English and Spanish Interpretive Service Contracts (Propio and Purple) Comprehensive Education Video